Unbreakable-ray/All-in-one-Readme_Lite/sub-readme/[1]Main.md

 # How to use:

 Simply just run it and the App will do Files merging automatically, after that, you need to press any key to exit.

-# Change log

-## 1.0.0

-  - Fixed a bug when `header.md` and `footer.md` and `author.md` files are missing.
-  - Added Extinction filtering support.

-Updated at 03:02:35 AM 2023/06/22	@xMaxrayx	@Unbreakable-ray